-- Drug/Alcohol-Related Offenses - Possession or use of a controlled dangerous substance, medicine, alcohol, an inhalant or other intoxicant, or paraphernalia or a substance misrepresented to be a controlled dangerous substance or alcohol, medicine, inhalant or other intoxicant or paraphernalia.

-Sale, distribution or transference of a controlled dangerous substance, medicine, alcohol, an inhalant or other intoxicant, paraphernalia or substance misrepresented to be a controlled dangerous substance, medicine, alcohol, an inhalant or other intoxicant or paraphernalia.

-Second violation of possession/use of over-the-counter medication and prescription medication policies.

-- Controlled dangerous substances in liquid form, including but not limited to those used in electronic delivery devices such as vaping devices and Juul, regardless or quantity or volume, may result in disciplinary consequences. - Threat to a Person Verbal or physical conduct, whether intentional or unintentional, which places an adult in reasonable fear of a physical attack as defined below, whether or not such physical attack occurs. - Attack on a Person Intentional harmful or offensive physical touching of an adult or touching, whether intentional or unintentional, of a school employee who is intervening in a fight or other disruptive activity. - Dangerous Weapons Possession or use of an object which reasonably could cause physical harm or injury to a person, or an object which is represented to be, and a reasonable person would conclude was, a dangerous weapon and for which there is no reasonable or legitimate cause for the student to possess or use on the property of Harford County Public Schools, or a school sponsored activity. - Dangerous weapons include, but are not limited to, the following: a firearm of any kind, whether loaded or unloaded, operable or inoperable, including any object which is a look-alike of a firearm, even though incapable of operation; knives of any kind (including, but not limited to, a switchblade knife, a star knife, a dirk knife, a hunting knife); a straight razor; a spiked glove, spiked wristband, or spiked ring; metal knuckles; nunchaku; explosive devices; chemical mace, household chemicals, tear gas or pepper spray. - 'Firearm' means any weapon which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any weapon described above; any firearm muffler or firearm silencer; any explosive, incendiary, or poison gas, including a bomb, grenade, rocket having a propellant charge of more than four ounces, missile having an explosive or incendiary charge of more than one-quarter ounce, mine, or similar device; any weapon which will, or which may be readily converted to expel a projectile by the action of a propellant, and which has any barrel with a bore of more than onehalf inch in diameter; any combination of parts either designed or intended for use in converting any device into any destructive device described in the two preceding examples, and from which a destructive device may be readily assembled.
+- Drug/Alcohol-Related Offenses - Possession or use of a controlled dangerous substance, medicine, alcohol, an inhalant or other intoxicant, or paraphernalia or a substance misrepresented to be a controlled dangerous substance or alcohol, medicine, inhalant or other intoxicant or paraphernalia. - · Sale, distribution or transference of a controlled dangerous substance, medicine, alcohol, an inhalant or other intoxicant, paraphernalia or substance misrepresented to be a controlled dangerous substance, medicine, alcohol, an inhalant or other intoxicant or paraphernalia. - Second violation of possession/use of over-the-counter medication and prescription medication policies. - · Controlled dangerous substances in liquid form, including but not limited to those used in electronic delivery devices such as vaping devices and Juul, regardless or quantity or volume, may result in disciplinary consequences.
+With the exception of medical cannabis administered in accordance with applicable law and procedure. - Chronic Disruption-repeated disruption to classroom learning that continues despite interventions from school staff.
+Extended suspensions for chronic disruption may be between 11 and 45 days. - Threat to a Person Verbal or physical conduct, whether intentional or unintentional, which places an adult in reasonable fear of a physical attack as defined below, whether or not such physical attack occurs. - Attack on a Person Intentional harmful or offensive physical touching of an adult or touching, whether intentional or unintentional, of a school employee who is intervening in a fight or other disruptive activity. - Dangerous Weapons Possession or use of an object which reasonably could cause physical harm or injury to a person, or an object which is represented to be, and a reasonable person would conclude was, a dangerous weapon and for which there is no reasonable or legitimate cause for the student to possess or use on the property of Harford County Public Schools, or a school sponsored activity. - Dangerous weapons include, but are not limited to, the following: a firearm of any kind, whether loaded or unloaded, operable or inoperable, including any object which is a look-alike of a firearm, even though incapable of operation; knives of any kind (including, but not limited to, a switchblade knife, a star knife, a dirk knife, a hunting knife); a straight razor; a spiked glove, spiked wristband, or spiked ring; metal knuckles; nunchaku; explosive devices; chemical mace, household chemicals, tear gas or 14 pepper spray.

+· 'Firearm' means any weapon which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any weapon described above; any firearm muffler or firearm silencer; any explosive, incendiary, or poison gas, including a bomb, grenade, rocket having a propellant charge of more than four ounces, missile having an explosive or incendiary charge of more than onequarter ounce, mine, or similar device; any weapon which will, or which may be readily converted to expel a projectile by the action of a propellant, and which has any barrel with a bore of more than one-half inch in diameter; any combination of parts either designed or intended for use in converting any device into any destructive device described in the two preceding examples, and from which a destructive device may be readily assembled.